tarikyesilcimenn/tarikyesilcimenn/README.md

 - 👋 Hi, I’m @tarikyesilcimenn
 - 👀 I’m interested in Front-End Development
-- 🌱 I’m currently learning ReactJS
+- 🌱 I’m currently learning ReactJS,VueJS
 - 💞I’m looking to collaborate on ...
 - 📫 How to reach me tarikyesilcimenn@gmail.com